 Regular check-ins with your new hires are nonnegotiable.
 This is how you stay on the same page and keep track of the progress.
 Feedback, on the other hand, is often overlooked, especially if it’s the employee’s feedback concerning your process.
 When onboarding your SDRs, give AND ask for honest feedback regularly and act upon it as you move forward.

 Telling the new hires what to do and how to do it is a losing tactic.
-A better approach would be to offer ongoing guidance and coaching while also offering some freedom to try and figure things out on their own.
+A better approach would be to offer ongoing sales coaching while also offering some freedom to try and figure things out on their own.
 In this case, consider assigning peer mentors to coach the new hires to avoid their feeling pressured by senior management.

 Personal guidance is important, but so is self-education.
 Give your SDRs some sort of knowledge base to refer to when they have questions or want to revisit the things you’ve covered during your coaching sessions.
 You can as well include some collateral reading resources for those who want to dig deeper.
 In this case, also make sure to give your employees enough time to do that.